 About 60 million Americans receive social security benefits every month.
 Sometimes mistakes happen and social security payments are lower or higher than the correct amount due to human or computer errors.
 Incorrect payments may also occur because of errors made by the beneficiary by failing to update life changes, such as a death in the family or relevant income increases.
 A dedicated Boynton Beach social security lawyer could assist those who are receiving an unfair amount of compensation by using their years of experience to offer aggressive legal representation in court.

 In mid-2017, the Social Security Administration’s inspector general reported that more than 100,000 survivors of social security beneficiaries have not received everything for which they are entitled.
 If a deceased individual claimed benefits before age 65, this could potentially reduce benefits that their surviving spouse would be eligible to receive.
 However, the Social Security Administration is capable of incorrectly calculating the date for starting benefits, which can reduce the number of benefits that a surviving spouse should be entitled to.
-A weathered Boynton Beach social security lawyer can fight for individuals who have had their start date incorrectly calculated, and contest their current compensation amount in court.
+A talented Boynton Beach social security lawyer can fight for individuals who have had their start date incorrectly calculated, and contest their current compensation amount in court.

 Those who are experiencing any of the above issues with the Social Security Administration should reach out to the skilled Boynton Beach social security lawyers at Kogan & DiSalvo as soon as possible.
 We can answer your questions and help build a strong case.
 Contact our Boynton Beach social security lawyers today to receive your free consultation.